seancorfield/seancorfield.github.io/content/md/posts/2025/08/08/deps.md

 Most of us who use the Clojure CLI are familiar with the `-M` (main), `-X` (exec), and `-T` (tool) options, and may have used `clojure -X:deps tree` at some point to figure out version conflicts in our dependencies.
-The `:deps` alias can do a lot more, so let's take a look!
+The `:deps` alias can do a lot more, so let's take a look!<!-- more -->

 First off, what is the `:deps` alias and where does it come from?